jbampton/ruby-strip/README.md

-The code uses the [fileutils](https://rubygems.org/gems/fileutils) gem so you must install it, if not already installed.
+The code uses two RubyGems, [fileutils](https://rubygems.org/gems/fileutils) and [rubocop](https://github.com/bbatsov/rubocop) so you must install them, if not already installed.

 The 'fileutils' gem requires the [rmagick](https://rubygems.org/gems/rmagick) gem to be installed which requries [imagemagick](http://www.imagemagick.org/script/index.php) to be installed.